 Is Faith in God without Experiencing Divine Manifestations Warranted?

-Q&A • Addressing skepticism towards an invisible, non-empirical God, I argue that while personally witnessing miracles aren't necessary for faith, a universal sense of the divine and the existence of moral law point to God's existence.
+Q&A • To address skepticism about the existence of God, I argue that (1) a universal sense of the divine and (2) a universal moral law are two of many clues that point to God's existence.

 Read time: 6 min